LucasDelfino92/morrowindsharp/mw#.md

 Rem_AI.ESP
 Rem_AL.ESP
 Rem_BC.ESP
-Rem_GL.ESP
+Rem_GL_Trackless_GL.ESP
 Rem_Solstheim.ESP
 Rem_WG.ESP
 ```
-The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
+The plugins from **Remiros' Groundcover** and **Grass for Trackless Grazeland** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
 </details>

 ## Synchronizing mod masters